Lison18/unit_3/README.md

     def try_log_out(self):
         self.parent.current = "MenuScreen"
  ```
-This code defines a method called "try_log_out" that is used to log out the user by changing the current screen to the "MenuScreen".
+This simple code is a method called "try_log_out" that is used to log out the user by changing the current screen to the "MenuScreen".
 The method simply sets the value of the "current" attribute of the "parent" object (which refers to the parent widget of the current screen) to "MenuScreen".
 This causes the screen to be changed to the "MenuScreen".

 ### Success criteria 5: The application has to show a motivating quote each time the customer signs up